This basketweave stitch pattern is a lovely way to start knitting texture and listed here are three versions of the basket weave stitch pattern

 And wait until you see it on a big knitted swatch.
 It's just so pretty.
 Can you imagine a blanket?

-Work multiple of 8 stitches and 5 extra stitches
+This pattern is worked over a multiple of 8 stitches and 5 extra stitches

-If you'd like to knit a sample cast on 21, 29 or 37 sts.
+So if you'd like to knit a sample cast on 21, 29 or 37 sts.

 Row 1 and 5 (Right side): Knit all stitches